Here we go, another acronym for your collection – DEM or Digital Experience Monitoring. Let’s explore what DEM is and why we should be taking note.

 Let’s talk… End-user experience

 Monitoring your users’ experience will be key to delivering great service, and in turn will deliver increased productivity and higher profits.
-Please join me and my colleagues from Lakeside software on Tuesday, 10 August for a deep-dive into one of the most subjective areas of IT.
-Register your place
+Watch this Let’s talk data episode for a deep-dive discussion into one of the most subjective areas of IT.
+Watch on-demand